reynaldo-dev/southern-code-frontend-test/README.md

 - Visit the favorites page to see all marked favorite photos.
 - Pagination like facebook or infinity scroll

-## Support

-If you encounter any issues or have questions regarding the NASA Photo Viewer software, please reach out to the developer by creating an issue on the GitHub repository.

 ## Credits

 The development of this software is attributed to the efforts of the developer, [reynaldo-dev](https://github.com/reynaldo-dev).

-## License

-This software is released under the [MIT License](https://github.com/reynaldo-dev/southern-code-frontend-test/blob/main/LICENSE).